Suzana Petersen

-Suzana Petersen (born 14 October 1947), later Suzana Gesteira, is a Brazilian former tennis player.
+Suzana Petersen Gesteira (born 14 October 1947), is a Brazilian former tennis player.
 She competed at the 1968 Summer Olympics, where tennis was a demonstration and exhibition sport, in the exhibition events.
 Together with Ecuadorian María Eugenia Guzmán she finished third in the women's doubles exhibition event.
 Petersen also finished third in the women's singles and mixed doubles (with Teimuraz Kakulia of the Soviet Union) exhibition events, making her one of the "top Brazilian female players".
 Prior to Laura Pigossi and Luisa Stefani's bronze medal at the 2020 Summer Olympics, Petersen was the only Brazilian player to finish in the top three of an Olympic tennis event.